Queen Victoria Street, Fremantle: Crossing the Swan River

 In the 1830s ferries operated on the Swan River, including from North Fremantle and from Preston Point, further up the river.
 The North Fremantle ferry only transported people and luggage, whilst the Preston Point ferry also transported livestock.

 There also existed a capstan, but only the base remains, which is known as the Ferry Capstan Base.
 There is no clear evidence of the construction date or usage, however there are accounts of it pulling a dredger and barges up the river, via a rope connected to a winch in the capstan.
 The accounts vary as to how it was powered, either by convicts or animals pushing an iron bar to rotate the capstan, which was centred on a vertical axle.

-There have been four different bridges at this location since the 1860s, the first of which was a timber bridge was constructed between 1863 and 1867, using convict labour.
+There have been five different bridges at this location since the 1860s, the first of which was a timber bridge constructed between 1863 and 1867 using convict labour.
 The second bridge was constructed between 1896 and 1898 downstream of the existing bridge.
 Whilst wider and stronger, it was only intended to be a temporary structure while the old bridge was removed and replaced.
 However, no construction or demolition works occurred until 10 years later, with the old bridge left for pedestrians.
 The third bridge was a renovation of the original bridge, which had its deck replaced, new support piles added, and existing piles modified.
 The previous bridge was demolished after this bridge, which also catered for trams, was opened in 1909.

-The current structure, which opened on 15 December 1939, was also only intended to be used for a few years, but has remained in service since then, with major strengthening and repair works carried out in 1978 and 1982.
+The fourth bridge, which opened on 15 December 1939, was also only intended to be a temporary structure, but remained in service until 2026, with major strengthening and repair works carried out in 1978, 1982, and 1992.
+The fifth bridge began construction in September 2024, with the previous bridge remaining in use until February 2026, after which it was dismantled.
+The new bridge is scheduled to open in November 2026.